This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

-COVID testing facilities have also been set up at the airport, available to any passenger arriving or departing from Mumbai by air.
-Here is everything you need to know about the testing facilities available at the Mumbai airport.
+Here is everything you need to know about the testing facilities available at the Delhi Airport.

 Who can get tested?

 As per the guidelines released by India’s Ministry of Health and Family Welfare (MoHFW), effective 24 December 2022, the following requirements have to be followed by international arrivals to Indira Gandhi International Airport, Delhi: